Post 4 – Design for the COFB Digital Client Check-In & Appointment System

 The design phase focuses on three key system priorities:

 3. Simplified Outputs and Features for Admins – The admin panel is a separate intuitive and modern interface that is being designed to consolidate the completed and future daily check-in appointments for the day, by displaying an analytics component which is updated in real time and displays the overall live daily client activity into a real-time dashboard view.
-The system also supports auto generated printable tickets that include the client’s next appointments, dietary and special preferences, and household details, all aligned with the project scope.

 High-Level Architecture Software Design